SonahLab/twitch-chat-hit-counter/course-material/MODULE_3.md

 #

-### Exercise 3 Task 2: Implement GreetingSqlService.queryAllEvents()
+### Exercise 3 Task 2: `GreetingSqlService::queryAllEvents`
-In `GreetingSqlService.java`, implement `protected GreetingEvent parseEventFromResultSet(ResultSet rs)`.
+In `GreetingSqlService.java`, implement `parseEventFromResultSet(ResultSet rs)`.
 This method expects the `ResultSet` -- A table of data representing a database result set, which is usually generated by executing a statement that queries the database.

 Return a `GreetingEvent` by parsing the `ResultSet` record row that gets passed back from the `JdbcTemplate` query call.